 Travelling with a baby

-Yay, the flavour of last few months have been babymoons with a toddler.
+Yay, the flavour of last few months have been the babymoon with toddler.
 New year, new joys and challenges.
 As Zenbabytravel was about to become more of Zenornotsozentoddlertravel, 2016 will bring the balance right back on baby with the added complexities of travelling with both baby and a toddler.

 Yay!
 That’s right, currently 6.5 months pregnant, expecting a second cheeky monkey boy late March 2016.